Pedro-Appel/aubay-tech-talks/java-resilience4j-lab/README.md

 3. **Add Dependencies**

-   If you’re using Maven, add the following dependencies to your `pom.xml`:
+   Add the following dependencies to your `pom.xml`:

    ```xml
      <dependency>